-of Maryland Classifications and year to year salary changes are rounded to the nearest dollar. % FTE Base Salary Total Assessment Program Manager to oversee and coordinate comprehensive assessment system activities.
-1 @ 100% \$89,434 \$89,434 Assessment Project Managers: One will work with reading assessment, another with math assessment, and the third with high school assessments.
-Two will coordinate all activities with consortium states and Maryland educators including the development of implementation manuals for on-line and paper assessment administrations.
-Two will coordinate work related to assessments for special education students.
-One will coordinate assessment work related to Braille/vision needs.
-8 @ 100% \$73,674 \$589,392

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+The following requested personnel will all be hired as of the project.
+Contractual Staff are based upon State nd Classifications and year to year salary changes are o the nearest dollar. % Base FTE Salary Total t Program Manager to oversee and coordinate 1 @ \$89,434 sive assessment system activities. \$89,434 t Project Managers: One will work with reading another with math assessment, and the third with high ssments.
+Two will coordinate all activities with consortium Maryland educators including the development of ation manuals for on-line and paper assessment ions.
+Two will coordinate work related to assessments for cation students.
+One will coordinate assessment work traille/vision needs. \$589,392 el are contractual, not permanent State staff.
+Personnel costs are estin nated to